Indicia-Team/indicia-docs/developing/reporting/report-file-format.rst

   datatype for a report parameter.
 Defaults to "s.id" which is based on the assumption that the samples table is joined into the query with a table alias "s".
 See :ref:`attrs-label` for more info.
+* *samples2_id_field* - identifies the field in the SQL query which is used to join to the sample_attribute_values table a second time in order to include sample custom attributes of a parent sample in the report output.
+Use in conjunction with the **smp2attrs** datatype for a report parameter.
+Defaults to "s2.id" which is based on the assumption that the samples table is joined into the query with a table alias "s2".
+See :ref:`attrs-label` for more info.
 * *occurrences_id_field* - identifies the field in the SQL query which is used to join to the occurrence_attribute_values table in order to include occurrence custom attributes in the report output.
 Use in conjunction with the **occattrs** datatype for a report parameter.
-Defaults to "o.id" which is based on the assumption that the samples table is joined into the query with a table alias "o".
+Defaults to "o.id" which is based on the assumption that the occurrences table is joined into the query with a table alias "o".
 See :ref:`attrs-label` for more info.
+* *occurrences2_id_field* - identifies the field in the SQL query which is used to join to the occurrence_attribute_values table a second time in order to include custom attributes of an associated occurrence in the report output.
+  Use in conjunction with the **occ2attrs** datatype for a report parameter.
+  Defaults to "o2.id" which is based on the assumption that the occurrences table is joined into the query with a table alias "o2".
+See :ref:`attrs-label` for more info.
 * *locations_id_field* - identifies the field in the SQL query which is used to join to the location_attribute_values table in order to include location custom attributes in the report output.
 Use in conjunction with the **locattrs** datatype for a report parameter.
 Defaults to "l.id" which is based on the assumption that the locations table is joined into the query with a table alias "l".
+See :ref:`attrs-label` for more info.
+* *locations2_id_field* - identifies the field in the SQL query which is used to join to the location_attribute_values table a second time in order to include custom attributes of a parent location in the report output.
+Use in conjunction with the **loc2attrs** datatype for a report parameter.
+Defaults to "l2.id" which is based on the assumption that the locations table is joined into the query with a table alias "l2".
+See :ref:`attrs-label` for more info.
+* *taxa_taxon_lists_id_field* - identifies the field in the SQL query which is used to join to the taxa_taxon_list_attribute_values table in order to include taxon custom attributes in the report output.
+Use in conjunction with the **taxattrs** datatype for a report parameter.
+Defaults to "ttl.id" which is based on the assumption that the taxa_taxon_lists table is joined into the query with a table alias "ttl".
+See :ref:`attrs-label` for more info.
+* *termlists_terms_id_field* - identifies the field in the SQL query which is used to join to the termlists_term_attribute_values table in order to include term custom attributes in the report output.
+Use in conjunction with the **trmattrs** datatype for a report parameter.
+Defaults to "tlt.id" which is based on the assumption that the termlists_terms table is joined into the query with a table alias "tlt".
+See :ref:`attrs-label` for more info.
+* *surveys_id_field* - identifies the field in the SQL query which is used to join to the survey_attribute_values table in order to include survey custom attributes in the report output.
+Use in conjunction with the **srvattrs** datatype for a report parameter.
+Defaults to "su.id" which is based on the assumption that the surveys table is joined into the query with a table alias "su".
+See :ref:`attrs-label` for more info.
+* *people_id_field* - identifies the field in the SQL query which is used to join to the person_attribute_values table in order to include person custom attributes in the report output.
+Use in conjunction with the **psnattrs** datatype for a report parameter.
+Defaults to "p.id" which is based on the assumption that the people table is joined into the query with a table alias "p".
 See :ref:`attrs-label` for more info.
 * *standard_param* - set to "occurrences" to enable a standardised set of filter parameters for filtering occurrence records or "samples" for sample records.
   This includes a range of filter options such as date, species group, geography etc. They are designed to integrate with the filter panel provided in the reporting client helpers.
 See :doc:`standard-parameters` for more information.

 Replacements Tokens
 ^^^^^^^^^^^^^^^^^^^